 - Mr Charles Hunt, Vice-Chancellor, University College of Osteopathy

-- Ms Anne Lambert, Board Member Competition and Markets Authority
+- Ms Anne Lambert, Former Board Member Competition and Markets Authority

-- Dr Steve Wright, Director of Higher Education, Nelson and Colne College
+- Dr Steve Wright, Director of Academic Standards, Nelson and Colne College